 The COVID-19 pandemic has impacted this year’s annual monsoon preparations, which could have life-threatening consequences if the preparations cannot be completed in time.
 Activities in the camps have been reduced to only the most essential, with most of the disaster risk reduction (DRR) efforts suspended - such as improvements to drainage systems and slope stabilization work and the relocation of refugees living in dangerous areas been delayed.
 The rainy season also exacerbates the risk of disease - such as hepatitis, malaria, dengue and chikungunya - in crowded camps that don’t have proper water and sanitation facilities, putting children and the elderly at particular risk.

 Respecting the autonomy, leadership and input of refugees is essential when responding to a crisis.
 With this in mind, UNHCR and partners have supported elections for refugee representatives in several Rohingya settlements.
 These refugee representatives play an important role in relaying information to the community and communicating refugees’ needs and feedback to camp authorities.

-During the coronavirus pandemic, UNHCR has also trained a group of community health volunteers — 50 percent of whom are women and girls.
+During the COVID-19 pandemic, UNHCR has also trained a group of community health volunteers — 50 percent of whom are women and girls.
 This group has become essential in providing health education, conducting community outreach and delivering first-aid, as there has been an 80 percent reduction in humanitarian workers in camps to prevent the spread of the virus.
-Having the opportunity to support and shape their communities empowers many Rohingya women and gives them the chance to learn new skills and regain control of their lives.
+Having the opportunity to support and shape their community empowers many Rohingya women and gives them the chance to learn new skills and regain control of their lives.

 UNHCR is on the ground providing lifesaving humanitarian support to hundreds of thousands of Rohingya refugees.
 However, they need your help.
 Becoming a monthly donor is the most efficient and effective way to help those fleeing conflict.
 Make a difference in the lives of refugees by becoming USA for UNHCR’s newest monthly donor.